Medicare health insurance generally offers good coverage, but it doesn’t cover everything.

 1. Analyze your options

-One of the best things about Medicare supplement plans is that they are all standard, and they can all be used anywhere a provider accepts Medicare payments.
+One of the best things about Medicare supplement plans is that they are all standardized, and they can all be used anywhere a provider accepts Medicare payments.

 Your biggest decision will be to pick the right plan.
+All plans offer basic benefits, but some offer additional benefits.
 The U.S. Centers for Medicare & Medicaid Services has this handy chart on its website Medicare.gov that may help you out.
-In addition, here are a few points worth noting:

-If you live in Massachusetts, Minnesota or Wisconsin, your options will be different because we apparently wouldn’t want to make this too easy, would we?
+If you live in Massachusetts, Minnesota or Wisconsin, your options will be different.
 Click on the Medicare.gov link above and scroll to the bottom of the chart to find links to your state’s plans.